mort8088/mort8088.com/content/posts/2023/2023-12-31-2023-a-year-in-review.md

 ![Dad and I](/images/dad-and-i-320x220.webp)

 The year kicked off on a somber note with the loss of my father.
-After battling bouts of COVID and the onset of what seemed like Alzheimer's, his passing felt merciful.He'd always been the smartest person I knew, facing his decline would have been too much.
-Dad was never far from my thoughts and this year since his passing even more so.
+After battling bouts of COVID and the onset of what seemed like Alzheimer's, his passing felt merciful.
+He'd always been the smartest person I knew, facing his decline would have been too much.
+He was never far from my thoughts and this year since his passing even more so.

 But as he'd say, "Never let the bastards grind you down."
 It's my way of pushing forward 😉